 Flags of the U.S.A on cars in Detroit, Michigan.
 Photo: DPA

-I always got a queasy feeling when my American friends fervently sang along with The Star-Spangled Banner at football games – I was already disgusted with the flaunting of the German flag during the World Cup season.
+I always got a queasy feeling when my American friends fervently sang along to The Star-Spangled Banner at football games – I'm embarrassed enough when Germans wave the national flag during the World Cup season.

 Nothing could have prepared me for the horror of a year without German baking.

-Being used to crunchy-crusted, whole wheat bread, American white bread always left a gaping hole in my stomach.
-Desperate to fill the void, Reese's and chocolate-covered potato chips quickly became my saviours.
+I was used to crunchy-crusted, whole wheat German bread, so American white bread always left a gaping hole in my stomach.
+Desperate to fill the void, I developed a dangerous dependence on Reese's and chocolate-covered potato chips.